 ![]() |

-1. Schedule a pre placement meeting to discuss the general concrete placement checklist and the current plan of placement concrete in hot weather.
+1. Schedule a pre-placement meeting to discuss the general concrete placement checklist and the current plan for concrete placement in hot weather.

-2. Place the concrete early morning in the daytime or late afternoon when the ambient temperature is low.
+2. Place the concrete early in the morning, in the daytime, or late afternoon when the ambient temperature is low.

-3. Keep Concrete plant, mixers, and vibrators in a good operating condition, because intermediate stoppage of concrete due to the breakdown of the equipment can be much more serious under hot weather condition than in moderate weather.
+3. Keep the concrete plant, mixers, and vibrators in a good operating condition, because intermediate stoppage of concrete due to the breakdown of the equipment can be much more serious under hot weather conditions than in moderate weather.

 5. Painting of mixers white.